 That said, there are cases where you may want to add users to an experiment without resetting metrics.

 Perhaps you want to only allow a portion of your users into an experiment, maybe to reduce the risk of a new feature by exposing it to only a smaller set of your overall population.
-A simple way to do that is to use Traffic allocation.
-You can set the treatments to 50/50 but only send a percentage of the visitors to the rules, with everyone else going to the Default treatment, as shown below.
-By increasing the Traffic allocation you add more users to the test.
+A simple way to do that is to use limit exposure.
+You can set the treatments to 50/50 but only send a percentage of the visitors to the rules, with everyone else going to the default treatment, as shown below.
+By increasing the exposure limit you add more users to the test.

-The Default treatment could be the same as 'off', or it could be a third treatment, and as you increase the Traffic allocation you increase the number of people participating in an experiment.
+The Default treatment could be the same as off, or it could be a third treatment, and as you increase the exposure limit, you increase the number of people participating in an experiment.

-However, with this approach each time you increase Traffic allocation you are changing the split.
+However, with this approach each time you increase exposure limit you are changing the feature flag.
 That means the metrics will reset.

 In order to add traffic without resetting the metrics, you can use Dependencies.
-Dependent splits assign users based on rules in a parent.
-For example, you might have a split called 'traffic_control' as the parent, which has a simple rule that sets 10% of users to on and 90% to off.
+Dependent feature flags assign users based on rules in a parent.
+For example, you might have a feature flag called traffic_control as the parent, which has a simple rule that sets 10% of users to on and 90% to off

-Then, in your test split, you could have a rule that splits the traffic using percentages, but only for the 10% of the users that qualify.
-This has the same effect as Traffic allocation, but the percentage of users participating in the test is controlled by the parent split.
+Then, in your test feature flag, you could have a rule that feature flags the traffic using percentages, but only for the 10% of the users that qualify.
+This has the same effect as limit exposure, but the percentage of users participating in the test is controlled by the parent feature flag.